omarrayyann/DelphiMed/DelphiMed/README.md

 <img src="https://user-images.githubusercontent.com/77675540/161239871-ec92dc9e-6c51-4d02-badd-fc994becf16c.png" width="300">

-This document was worked on during the 10th Annual NYUAD Hackathon as a Quantum Computing Solution for Social Good.
+This document was created during the **10th Annual NYUAD Hackathon** as a Quantum Computer Solution for Social Good.
-This is a solution for the assignment of different patients to different hospitals.
-The decision takes into consideration many criteria such as the distance between the location of the patient to each hospital and the availability of the hospital in terms of number of available beds and the severity of the patient's case.
+The solution is to assign patients to hospitals based on their characteristics.
+The decision is influenced by many factors, including the distance between the patient's location and each hospital, the number of beds available at that hospital and the severity of the patient's condition.

 The values in the list of equipment E can be calculated based on the following levels medical need and severity:
 - Primary care hospital: